How is Medical Waste Disposed of: Where Does It Go?

 Medical Waste Disposal Best Practices

 Proper disposal of medical waste is crucial to protect public health and the environment.
-The following tips provide a guideline for best practices in the disposal of medical waste.
+Following best practices is essential to protect workers and ensure disease control throughout the waste management process.
+The following tips provide a guideline for best practices in the disposal of medical waste:

 How to Dispose of Medical Waste Wisely